-The Board of Directors maintains a standing Audit Committee to assist it in discharging its oversight responsibilities.
-The Audit Committee, and each committee established by the Board, performs its duties as assigned by the Board in compliance with Lifeway’s Bylaws and the committee’s charter.
-The specific duties of the Audit Committee are described in the Audit Committee Charter.
+The Board of Directors maintains a standing Audit and Corporate Governance Committee comprised of at least 3 independent members of the Board.
+The Committee assists the Board in discharging its oversight responsibilities in the areas of finance, governance and Board nominations.
+The Audit and Corporate Governance Committee, like each committee established by the Board, perform its duties as assigned by the Board in compliance with Lifeway’s Bylaws and the Committee’s charter.
+The specific duties of the Audit and Corporate Governance Committee are described in the Audit and Corporate Governance Committee’s Charter.

 Our corporate governance framework consists of our Articles of Incorporation, our Bylaws, and a set of Board policies and guidelines.
 We have included our key policies below.
 The Board routinely reviews evolving practices to determine those practices that will best serve the interests of our shareholders.

 - Articles of Incorporation

 - Executive and Independent Director Stock Ownership Policy

 Also among these key policies is our Code of Conduct and Code of Ethics.
 This Code applies to all of our employees, directors, officers, agents, and consultants.
 We have also established a compliance program that is intended to ensure that we have in place policies and systems designed to prevent and detect violations of the Code or any applicable law, policy or regulations.

 The Company is committed to achieving compliance with Company policies and procedures as well as all applicable laws and regulations (including those governing ethics and securities), accounting standards, internal accounting controls, and audit practices.
 Accordingly, we have established a whistleblower policy.